 Lots of love,

-I’ve obviously said it before, but there’s no harm in repeating it:
+I’ve obviously said it before, but there's no harm in a little repetition for emphasis:

 I hate my life.

-I clutched the letter tighter in my fist as the train zoomed on, rattling like some heaving, merciless beast and making me wobble unsteadily as I made my way down the corridor.
+I clutched the letter tighter in my fist as the train zoomed on through the verdant Scottish countryside, rattling like a heaving, asthmatic beast and causing me to wobble unsteadily as I made my way down the corridor.

 Half an hour.

-That was, roughly, the time left before this train pulled into King’s Cross’s platform 93/4 and I had to come face to face with the Potter family...and the reality that I’ll be staying with them for the next week.
+That was, roughly, the time left before this train pulled into Kings Cross and I would be forced to come face to face with the Potter family...
+And the reality that I’d be staying with them for the next week.

-Ever since the party last week, I’d been unable to stay in the same near vicinity as Potter for longer than five minutes, knowing what had happened between us.
-Every time we were together, it was like a full on torture session of trying not to stare at his mouth, or his arms, or the way his hand sometimes passed through his perfectly tousled, black hair (which I know from experience is very soft—stop it Agatha).
-It had gotten to the point where he couldn’t even say something without my face turning into a cherry tomato.
+Ever since the party last week, I’d been unable to stay in the same vicinity as him for longer than five minutes — not when I was still grappling with the fact that our kiss, something I had promised myself would be a one-time occurrence, had turned out to be definitively not a one-time occurrence.
+This was distressing news, and every time Potter and I were together, it was like a full on torture session of trying to act normal, to not stare at his mouth, or his arms, or the way his hand sometimes passed through his black hair (which I knew from experience was very soft—stop it, Agatha).
+It had gotten to the point where he couldn’t even say something in my general direction without my face turning into a cherry tomato.

-Not that it seemed to be bothering Potter.
-He obviously didn’t want anything to do with me now.
-During the past week, his hatred for me seemed to have moved into the realm of ‘bland indifference.’
-Whenever we were together, his (always unimpressed) gaze passed right through my body, like I didn’t even exist.
-When he passed me in the hallway, he didn’t bother to offer a snide comment or give me a harder-than-usual shoulder shove like normal.
-No, he would just breeze by me like I was any other classmate, eyes trained forward, refusing to look at me.
+Not that it seemed to be bothering Potter in the slightest.
+During the past week, Potter had regarded me with simple, bland indifference, betraying no sign that he had thought about the two of us.
+This was different from the usual slew of snark and insults that I usually received from Potter.
+Now, it was as if he simply didn't notice me.
+Whenever we were together, his (always unimpressed) gaze would pass through my body like I didn’t exist.
+When he walked by me in the hallway, he didn’t bother to offer a snide comment or a shoulder shove like normal.
+No, he would just breeze by me like I was any other classmate, eyes trained forward.

-Of course, our conversations were, as always, extremely riveting.
-From the thrilling, ‘Pass the salt,’ to the absolutely charming ‘You’re in my way,’ we just couldn’t shut up around each other.
+And our conversations were, as always, riveting.
+From the thrilling, ‘Pass the salt,’ to the absolutely charming, ‘You’re in my way,’ we just couldn’t shut up around each other.

 Potter had said six, maybe seven, words to me in total.
-And that’s from the past week.
-While I used to think a silencio’d Potter would be a gift from god, it was actually...distressing.
+And that was from the entire past week.
+While I used to think a silencio’d Potter would be a gift from the heavens, it was actually...
+Distressing.

 So today, I gave it right back to him.
 For the past hour, I hadn’t bothered to actually sit and relax in our compartment.
 Not even once.
-Instead, I’d been mumbling excuses to go to the bathroom, or find the trolly cart—I’d even resorted to visiting other compartments (because I have oh so many other friends, insert sarcastic eyeroll here).
-Whenever I poked my head into our compartment and saw Potter sprawled all languid and smug-like on the bench, or playing exploding snap with Fred and Dom, I immediately ducked out again and left.
+Instead, I’d been mumbling excuses to go to the bathroom, or find the trolly cart, or visit other Prefects.
+Whenever I poked my head into our compartment and saw Potter reclined all casual and languid-like on the bench, or playing Exploding Snap with Fred and Dom, I immediately ducked out again and left.

 James Sirius Potter, meet my shoulder.
 It’s feeling a bit cold.

 Though all of this didn’t change the fact that in half an hour, Potter was going to be inescapable.
-I was going to have to eat meals with him, spend Christmas with him—hell, we’d probably have to share a bathroom.
+I was going to have to eat meals with him, spend Christmas with him — hell, we’d probably have to share a bathroom.
 A bathroom.
-God knows what kind of airborne diseases I could pick up just by doing that.
-At least I’ve had all my injections—fingers crossed that will help me ward off Potteritis (symptoms: excessive arrogance, pratness, and the propensity to snog innocent girls and then never talk to them again).
+God knows what kind of airborne diseases I could pick up.
+At least I'd already had all my injections — fingers crossed that would help me ward off Potteritis (symptoms: excessive arrogance, pratiness, and the propensity to snog innocent girls and then never talk to them again).

-I viciously shook my head at the though and crumpled the letter in my hand, feeling satisfied with the ensuing papery crunch.
-Leaning against one of the smooth, panelled walls of the corridor for balance, I slowly staggered down the hallway, passing compartments of laughing first-years or gossiping Hufflepuffs.
-It was amazing, how carefree they were.
-Little did they know that I’d be meeting my death in thirty minutes time.
+I viciously shook my head at the thought and crumpled the letter in my hand, feeling satisfied with its ensuing papery crunch.
+Leaning against one of the smooth, paneled walls of the corridor for balance, I slowly staggered down the hallway, passing compartments of laughing first-years or gossiping Hufflepuffs.
+It was amazing how carefree they were.
+Little did they know that I’d be meeting my demise in thirty minutes time.

 Stumbling a little as the train gave a particularly rough lurch (hate you too, Hogwarts Express), I tried to quicken my pace.
 For this past round of The Avoid Potter Game, I had spent almost forty whole minutes wandering around the train, pretending like I was actually carrying through with my prefect orders.
 It’d been nice, though I would have to get back to the compartment sooner or later, or else Dom would surely get suspicious....
 If she wasn’t already.

-I gasped as the scream tore through my ear drums, making me wince involuntarily.
+I gasped as a sudden, far-away scream tore through my ear drums, making me wince involuntarily.
 What in the world?
 Turning around from side to side, I could see other kids in their compartments looking around bewilderingly, frowning to themselves.
-Obviously, they heard the shriek as well.
-Hell, the whole of Scotland probably heard it.

-Immediately, though, I knew just where it was coming from.
+Immediately, though, I knew just where it had came from.
 Only one person had a sound-barrier-shattering shriek (and cussing creativity) like that.
 And that person was Dominique Weasley.

 Instinctively, I broke into a run, not caring about the less then steady train or the fact that people were looking.
-Thoughts flitted through my head—a dementor somehow broke into the compartment, or a giant tarantula with acid green venom dripping from its fangs, or Fallon Cooper—
+Worst case scenarios flitted through my head — a dementor somehow broke into the compartment, or a band of robbers, or Fallon Cooper —

-I knew where we were—second compartment to the last.
+I knew where we were — second compartment to the last, our usual.
 Already, I could see a figure was standing in front of the door.
-Probably one of Cooper’s cronies, making sure no one gets in—or out.
+Probably one of Cooper’s cronies, making sure no one could get in — or out.
 Fuck.
-If he does anything to my best friend, I swear to god I will—
+If he did anything to my best friend, I swear to god I would —

-I squinted, trying to see if it was a mistake, or an optical illusion.
-But it wasn’t.
+I squinted, trying to see if I was mistaken, or being taunted by an optical illusion.
+But I wasn’t.
 The closer I got, the clearer it became.
-No one else had the same rumpled hair, or perfect Chaser’s build—the intangible balance between lithe and muscular.
+No one else had the same rumpled hair or perfect Chaser’s build — the intangible balance between lithe and muscular.
 The figure standing in front of the compartment was definitely, unarguably Potter.

 “What the hell are you doing?”

-Potter looked up from where he was leaning, all casual-like, on the door of the compartment, arms folded languidly across his chest.
-His eyes were squinted into lazy hazel slits, as if I had just suddenly stormed in and woken him from some peaceful slumber.
-How hypothetically rude of me.
+Potter looked up from where he was leaning, nonchalant, on the door of the compartment, arms folded languidly across his chest.
+His eyes were squinted into hazel slits, his mouth a lazy, lopsided curve.

 “Open the door, Potter,” I barked before he could so much as blink.
-My whole body was jittery as I hopped on one foot to the other, trying to peek into the compartment through the window.
+My whole body was jittery with anxiety as I hopped from one foot to the other, trying to peek into the compartment through the window.
 It was no use, though, the shades were drawn.
 Damnit.
 “Whatever’s going on, whatever crazy, ridiculous prank you’re playing on Dom, I don’t care.
 Just open the fucking door.”

 As soon as the sentence was out, he dropped his hand, abandoning the whole star-struck act, and eased back into his previous position of leaning against the door, all bored and insolent.
 “Don’t bother, Bennett.
 The door’s closed until I say so.”

-Immediately, I felt my chest clench together in anger, spiking my breathing with hot irritation.
+Immediately, I felt my chest clench tight in anger, my breathing shallow with hot irritation.
+"What are you doing in there?"
 Honestly!
-This was my compartment (sort of)!
+This was my compartment too (sort of)!
 I had rights, okay?
 He couldn’t just parade around, blockading people from their rooms...It was unjust!

 Eyes narrowed, teeth set, I forced myself to meet his flat gaze.
 “Okay, Potter, while you’re surely enjoying the power rush that comes from being the Super Special Guarder of the Door, I would like to get in.
 So move out of my way.”